caitoreilly/paw-pals/README.md

 # Paw-Pals

 ## Project Description
-This app connects allows users to set up
+This app connects allows users to set up a profile for their dog and connect users in New York City to set up play times.

 ## Tools Used to Create This Project
 * JavaScript ES6